 Photo Printing Paper

-Aside from being less susceptible to yellowing with age or exposure to the sun, wood-free printer paper has a tendency to last far longer.
+In addition to being less susceptible to yellowing with age or exposure to the sun, wood-free printer paper has a tendency to last far longer.
 If you’re using a printer to print high quality images, going wood-free with your paper type could ensure greater longevity and will reduce the need to produce reprints in the near future.

 Inkjet Printer Paper vs. Laser Printer Paper